Get a Life (American TV series): Reruns

 The show was rerun in 2000 on the USA Network, although the series was only partially shown, and the theme song "Stand" by R.E.M. was replaced by generic music to avoid royalties for each playing of the theme.
 Occasionally, however, episodes aired with the correct theme.

+Beginning in 2025, Shout!
+Factory would run the show through its ad-supported video on demand service Shout!
+TV, premiering it on the weekend of December 6 and 7 with a marathon of the entire show through the service's livestream and retaining the R.E.M. theme song.

 Home media

 Rhino Home Video released the best of on VHS and DVD – four VHS tapes with two episodes each and two DVDs with four episodes each, as well as one or two bonus features.
 The eight episodes on VHS are the same as the ones on the DVDs.
 The DVDs were released in 2000 and 2002 respectively.

 Shout!
 Factory released the complete series on September 18, 2012.
 Although Chris Elliott stated in 2005 that he had recorded commentary tracks with Adam Resnick, none of Elliott's and Resnick's commentaries were used; they were substituted with commentaries by David Mirkin, and Mirkin is similarly the only creator present in the DVD set's extras.

 It was noted by Mirkin that the reason the full DVD box set took so long to release is that the original producers of the show felt that all of the incidental music was very important to the series.
 They didn't want to release the series until all the rights to the songs had been secured and the series could be released with all of the original music intact.